-You have two years from the end of your accounting period to submit a research and development (R&D) tax credit claim for any qualifying expenditure that you’ve identified during that period.
+The research and development (R&D) tax credit claim time limit is two years from the end of your accounting period.
+Before this period ends you must submit an (R&D) tax credit claim for any qualifying expenditure that you’ve identified during that period.
 This is because R&D tax credits are a Corporation Tax relief and the deadline for amending your Corporation Tax return is typically 24 months after the end of your accounting period.

 R&D tax credit timings for start-ups